 This wide-ranging module introduces you to the history, literature and art of the Greek World from BC1600–31; the period from the Bronze Age to the point when Greece becomes part of the Roman Empire; no prior knowledge of the Greek world is required.
 You will also consider other major chapters of Greece’s history from the Mycenean Period and the Dark Ages, to the rise of the polis in the Archaic period.
 You will also explore developments in Greek literary and artistic culture as well as consider aspects of the reception of ancient Greece in modern western culture.
-For this module you will have one 2-hour lecture each week over the course of ten weeks.
+You will usually spend two hours in lectures and seminars each week.

 This module introduces you to the history, literature and art of the Roman world from the beginnings of the city of Rome to the fall of the Roman Empire in the West.
 You will examine all many important aspects of Rome’s history such as the Roman Republic, the rise of the empire, the establishment of the Principate, and the fall of Rome.
 At the same time you will explore developments in Roman literary and artistic culture, and consider aspects of the reception of ancient Rome in modern western culture.
 In addition, you will also examine the relationship of the Roman world to the Greek world which complements the Autumn semester module 'Studying the Greek World'.
-For this module you will have one 2-hour lecture each week.
+You will usually spend two hours in lectures and seminars each week.

 This module will provide you with the learning skills necessary to make the most of your studies in history.
 You will be introduced to different approaches in the study of history as well as to different understandings of the functions served by engagement with the past.
 The module aims to encourage more effective learning, bridge the transition from school or college to university, prepare you for more advanced work in the discipline, and enhance the skills listed.
-You will spend three hours in lectures and seminars each week.
+You will usually spend two hours in lectures and seminars each week.

 Introduction to the Medieval World, 500–1500